H1emu/h1z1-server-QuickStart/README.md

 ## Usage

-run `npm ci` to install dependencies (stable).
+To install lastest stable version of h1z1-server run `npm i h1z1-server@latest`

-to install lastest h1z1-server run `npm update`
+To install the very lastest version of h1z1-server run `npm i h1z1-server@next`

 run `npm start` to launch a loginserver + a zoneserver ( who are required to play )

-run `npm run *NAMEOFSERVER/CLIENT*` the server/client of your choice.
+run `npm run *NAMEOFSERVER*` the server of your choice.

-Servers/Clients:
+Servers:

 - "login-server"
-- "login-client"
-- "gateway-server"
-- "gateway-client"
 - "zone-server"
-- "zone-client"

 You can modify the parameters of these servers in their respective Javascript files.